-- Check your Thermostat settings: A thermostat will only trigger the heating system if it is set to auto or heat, and when the fan is set to the on position.
-In some cases, a simple flip of a button can encourage the appropriate response from your home’s heating system.
+A thermostat will only trigger the heating system if it is set to auto or heat and when the fan is set to the on position.
+Sometimes, a simple button flip can encourage the appropriate response from your home’s heating system.

-Review any pre-programmed settings, then follow the instructions in the owner’s manual to make needed adjustments
+Review any pre-programmed settings, then follow the instructions in the owner’s manual to make needed adjustments.

-- Replace the Batteries: Many thermostats rely on batteries to operate.
+Many thermostats rely on batteries to operate.
 Put a fresh set of batteries in your thermostat, then change the settings.
 If the furnace comes on, consider the problem solved.

 Whenever something in the home isn’t working right, it’s always smart to check the circuit breaker and the emergency switch, which controls the furnace.
 If you’re still, your furnace not working correctly, then contact the HVAC Contractor in Orem, UT.

-- Change your Air Filter: If you hear the furnace fire up, yet don’t feel warm air, it could be an airflow problem.
-When air filters become clogged, hot air cannot easily pass through the furnace.
+If you hear the furnace fire up yet don’t feel warm air, it could be an airflow problem.
+Hot air cannot easily pass through the furnace when air filters become clogged.
 Clean or replace a dirty air filter, then see if your thermostat responds better.
-Moving forward, follow the recommendations in your owner’s manual to keep the furnace filter clean.
+Following the recommendations in your owner’s manual, keep the furnace filter clean.
 Contact our air purifiers in Orem, UT, to resolve your problem.